 - Losing track of how much you spent and what items you bought.

 - Having relationship issues because of your spending.

-Compulsive shopping should not be treated like a bad spending habit.
+Compulsive shopping should not be treated as a bad spending habit.
 People dealing with this addiction need to seek out professional help and long-term support.
-A support group like Debtors Anonymous could be a good start to get to a better state of mind.
+A support group like Debtors Anonymous could be a good start to getting to a better state of mind.
 A compulsive shopper can’t solve their problem with budgeting tips and small lifestyle changes, much like an alcoholic can’t recover by learning a non-alcoholic cocktail recipe.
 This is a serious mental health issue.

 So, you see the evidence that there is a problem.
 There is a lot of debt sitting on your credit cards.
 You have taken out loans or borrowed money to support yourself and make important payments.
 You may even get calls from bill collectors once in a while.

 While you can see the results of the problem, you’re not entirely sure what is causing it.
 For that to happen, you need to start tracking your spending.
 It’s easy to track your spending when you use online banking.
 That will show you every time you’ve made a purchase using your debit or credit card.
 You can even download the banking app on your smartphone so that you can check it at any time.